-Mobility scooters were not observed in individual flats and any persons using them are informed to keep them within their own flats and were not located within the common areas.

-H - Hazards Introduced by Contractors

-H1

-Is there satisfactory control over works carried out in the building by contractors (e.g. hot work permits)?
+Mobility scooters were observed in individual flats but were not located within the common areas.
+H - Hazards Introduced by Contractors H1 Is there satisfactory control over works carried out in the building by contractors (e.g. hot work permits)?

-Contractors are required to ensure that all works are carried out in line with the provided H and S information upon appointment, which is retained centrally.

-I - Dangerous Substances

-If dangerous substances are used, has a risk assessment been carried out as required by the Dangerous Substances and Explosives Atmospheres Regulations 2002 and are they stored correctly?
+Contractors are required to ensure that all works are carried out in line with the provided H & S information upon appointment, which is retained centrally.
+I - Dangerous Substances 11 If dangerous substances are used, has a risk assessment been carried out as required by the Dangerous Substances and Explosives Atmospheres Regulations 2002 and are they stored correctly?